BattMoTeam/BattMo-gui/README.md

 `cd BattMo-gui; pip install -r requirements.txt`

-Initialize the PyJulia package in python:
+Initialize the PyJulia package in python (make it a bit more clear):

 `import julia; julia.install()`